THIS FACTORING AGREEMENT (Agreement) is made between Express Pay and you or the entity you represent (‘you’ or ’your’) on the Effective Date.

 15.6 Governing law and jurisdiction

-This Agreement governed by the laws of New South Wales.
+This Agreement is governed by the laws of New South Wales.
 Each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the courts of that place (and any court of appeal).

 This Agreement may be executed in any number of counterparts.
 Each counterpart constitutes an original of this Agreement, all of which together constitute one instrument.